That on the 14th July 1548, the ’14’ year old princess Elizabeth gave birth to a child fathered by ‘Lord Admiral Sir Thomas Seymour”, was…

 Read more →

-Join our mailing list to be notified when we add new stock and for other news and updates from Call-me-naive.com
+Join our mailing list to be notified of news updates from Call-me-naive.com